Potato Wedges in the Air Fryer

 - Healthy queso dip (try this recipe or Mother Raw’s jarred dip)

-How To Make Crispy Air Fried Potato Wedges
+How To Make Crispy Potato Wedges In the Air Fryer

 When it comes to making the best potato wedges in the air fryer, there’s really only a few simple steps to follow!

-1. Start by slicing 2 large white potatoes into 6-10 wedges depending on your preferred thickness.
+1. Start by slicing 2 large white potatoes in half lengthwise and then into 6-10 wedges depending on your preferred thickness for cut potato wedges.

-2. Place the potato wedges in a large bowl to soak with water for 15 minutes.
+2. Place the potato wedges in a large bowl to soak with cold water for 15 minutes.

 3. Drain the potato wedges and pat them dry.
-Then add to a large bowl and toss with olive oil and spices/seasonings.
+Then add to a large bowl and toss with extra virgin olive oil and spices/seasonings.

 4. Place the potato wedges in the air fryer basket (be sure not to overlap the wedges too much for more even cooking).

-5. Cook for 18-20 minutes at 400 degrees, removing the basket halfway through to flip the wedges and arrange evenly again (they get tossed around in the air fryer while cooking).
+5. Cook for 18-20 minutes at 400 degrees, removing the basket halfway through to flip the wedges or shake the basket and then arrange into an even single layer again (they get tossed around in the air fryer while cooking).

 *Note: Depending on the size of your air fryer and how thick you cut your potato wedges you may need to separate the wedges into 2 batches.
 I have a 6-Quart Air Fryer (*affiliate link) and I had to work in two batches.
 The wedges turned out wonderfully and my family loved them including my littlest one who couldn’t get enough!